Grounded in peer-reviewed science

 Evidence-graded (A through D) with full citation provenance and documented thresholds

-Spanning foundational tremor physiology (1981) through current digital biomarker validation (2025)
+Spanning the digitized tablet era from foundational quantitative methods (early 1990s) through current digital biomarker validation

 Prospective Validation Study